-Now in its 9th Year, the Katra Film Series is an internationally recognized film festival and screenwriting competition dedicated to supporting the next generation of filmmakers at the world famous Alamo Drafthouse Theater.
-Hailed by Tribeca Films for its "honorable mission to spotlight new and emerging cinematic talents…where some of their top alums have since gone on to great things in the indie world and beyond" while the New York Times agrees “From the bottom up an amazing and excellent festival that has made it in New York,” and Remezcla writes “An innovative new model pushing for the future of its filmmakers,” while Time Out NY states “Nothing but the best.”
-And last year ‘LLERO magazine sums it up succinctly “A memorable film fest like none other.
-In over 6 years, the Katra Film Series has become a hub for up-and-coming filmmakers.”
+Now in its 13th Year, the Katra Film Series is an award-winning independent film festival and screenwriting competition dedicated to championing the next generation of filmmakers and episodic content creators from around the world.
+Hailed by Tribeca Films for its "honorable mission to spotlight new and emerging cinematic talents…where some of their top alums have since gone on to great things in the indie world and beyond" while the New York Times agrees “From the bottom up an amazing and excellent festival that has made it in New York,” and Remezcla Media writes “An innovative new model pushing for the future of its filmmakers,” while Time Out NY states “Nothing but the best.”
+A few years ago ‘LLERO magazine summed it up succinctly “A memorable film fest like no other.
+The Katra Film Series has become a hub for up-and-coming filmmakers.”

 All genres/forms accepted.
 Seeking Features, Shorts, Web Series, Documentary, Music Videos, Experimental Works, Animation, Video Art and screenplays.
 Please note: we accept works-in-progress.

 THERE IS NO PREMIERE POLICY (Although not mandatory we prefer NYC premieres.
 Many of our alums have gone on to screen at the biggest festivals worldwide).
 Works must have been completed after January 1, 2021.
 From no budget to big budget.
 JUST SIMPLY BLOW OUR MINDS!
 All foreign-language films MUST be subtitled in English.

 1. Submission Eligibility

 - All submissions must have been completed after January 1, 2022.